-A relative may be a Live-In Aide but must meet all of the above requirements, and sign a statement to that effect.
+A relative may be a Live-In Aide but must meet all the above requirements and sign a statement to that effect.
 Adult children are not eligible to move into a Section 202/8 community after initial occupancy as a live-in aide.
 An adult child may only move into an existing Section 202/8 household if they are essential for the care of the resident; however, the adult child will be counted as a family member, their income will be included in family income, and the adult child will need to sign a document which acknowledges that they do not have the right to remain in the unit should the resident leave.

 The need for the live-in aide will be verified before move-in.
 Prior to acceptance as a Live-In Aide, all candidates must be screened for drug abuse, criminal activity and status as a state lifetime sex offender following the same requirements used for applicants.
 A Live-In Aide qualifies for occupancy only as long as the individual needs support services and cannot qualify for continued occupancy as a remaining household member.
 It is the resident's responsibility to ensure that the Live-In Aide follows the Community House Rules.
+For PBV units, the Oakland Housing Authority must approve a reasonable accommodation for a Live-in Aide prior to the family move-in.